 - Then you need to select the shape, e.g., shape number four is star five-fingered.
 There are many other customization options in the second step.
 Apply them to your liking.

 - Finally, select the image format for saving.

 - Confirm with OK, and the image will be processed shortly after.

 - You can then open or download it to your computer.

-This tool is very fun and easy to use once you get the hang of it.
+This tool is fun and easy to use once you get the hang of it.
 It’s probably my personal favorite of the bunch.
 I used the tool to edit an image of Garfield into a star shape.
 Here’s the result:

 The Only Limit Is Your Imagination

-Now you know how to crop images into various shapes in Office and also with online tools.
+Now you know how to crop images into various shapes in Office and online tools.
 Hopefully, this guide was fun and easy to follow.
 May you have loads of fun trying out these cropping options.

 Good luck cropping, and feel free to add your ideas to the comments section below.